Thanks for Visiting

 There are pros and cons of both painting or leaving a carving natural.
 With consideration of each you can decide which will best meet your specific needs and afford the feeling you wish to convey when displaying your carving.

 Aside from the realistic value which painting can potentially offer, it helps to occlude damaging UV light which eventually compromises wood structure.
 As discussed in another question CRACKING is inherent with nearly all carvings.
 Painting a carving however will make cracks much more noticeable as crack fissures will show the natural wood color voids against the painted area of a carving.
 This will be especially evident with dark painted surfaces such as a black bear as it is contrasted with the color of natural light wood.
-Painting will therefore require more maintenance to repair cracks and repaint areas which compromise the aesthetic value of a carving.
+Painting will require more maintenance to repair cracks and repaint areas which compromise the aesthetic value of a carving.
 Therefore painting is most successful only when a carving is dried thoroughly and cracking has been stabilized.
 On the other hand, leaving a carving natural will help make minor crack fissures less noticeable while also making it apparent your carving is indeed made out of wood.
 Some tree species such as walnut , cherry, and oak avail their true beauty when the wood grain is finely finished and displayed.
-Therefore, those subscribing to a rustic or natural feeling often find unpainted wood desirable.
-Effective maintenance is very minimal to natural wood but it is important to utilize quality sealers to protect the wood from UV light when carvings are positioned outdoors.
+Therefore, those subscribing to a rustic, traditional, or natural feeling often find unpainted wood desirable.
+Maintenance is very minimal to natural wood but it is important to utilize quality sealers to protect the wood from UV light when carvings are positioned outdoors.
+Finally, an effective compromise is a stain which contributes to the aesthetics of a sculpture while also affording the ease of maintenance and protection from sun and weather elements.